HolyLab/GsvdInitialization.jl/README.md

 <img src="demo/ResultHals.png" alt="Sample Figure" width="400"/>

-This factorization is not perfect as two components are same and two features share one component.
+This factorization is not perfect as two components are the same and two features share one component.
-Then, running GSVD-NMF on X (also using NNSVD as initialization).
+Then, running GSVD-NMF on X (also using NNSVD as initialization) and computing the new reconstruction error:

 ```julia
 Wgsvd, Hgsvd = gsvdnmf(X, 9=>10; alg = :cd, tol_final = 1e-4, tol_intermediate = 1e-2, maxiter = 10^12);
 julia> sum(abs2, X-Wgsvd*Hgsvd)/sum(abs2, X)
 1.2322603074132593e-10
 ```
-Gsvd-NMF factorizes the gound truth well based on the comparison between relative fitting errors and figures.
+An imperfect factorization from `nnmf` alone was augmented by `gsvdnmf` to a perfect factorization.
+Here are the new components:

 <img src="demo/ResultGsvdNMF.png" alt="Sample Figure" width="400"/>